srl-labs/learn-srlinux/docs/get-started.md

 <SNIP>
 ```

-[^1]: Centos 7.3+ although having a 3.x kernel is still capable of running SR Linux container
+[^1]: Centos 7.3+ has a 3.x kernel and won't be able to run SR Linux container images newer than v22.11.
 [^2]: for example [gnmic](https://gnmic.openconfig.net)
 [^3]: The labs referenced on this site are deployed with containerlab unless stated otherwise